 Applying for W&M or VIMS Employment

-- Cohen Career Center: Use the Career Center to update your resume; they have workshops and also many advisors who can help you.
+- Office of Career Development & Professional Engagement: Use the office to update your resume; they have workshops and also many advisors who can help you.
 U.S. resume formats are often very different from international resumes, so it's important to update your resume to give yourself the best chance of getting a job.
 The Career Center can also help you practice interviewing, and more.
-The Cohen Career Center is a resource for undergraduate students, graduate Arts & Sciences Students, and any other graduate students who are interested.
 School of Business students can also access the Business School's Career Services, and Law School students also have the Law School's Career Services as a resource.

 - Practicing English: If you're worried about your spoken English, it may help you to use some of the W&M's English language resources.
 These resources can help you feel more comfortable as you apply for jobs.
 However, it is generally not advised to list "practicing English" as a reason that you are applying for a W&M or VIMS job.

 - Unpaid Internships: An alternative to working on campus is participating in unpaid internships or volunteering.
 This can also help make gain valuable employment skills.
-The Cohen Career Center has a great directory of internship resources (just remember that if an internship is paid, you need work authorization first) and the Office of Community Engagement has a community directory.
+The Office of Career Development & Professional Engagement has a great directory of internship resources (just remember that if an internship is paid, you need work authorization first) and the Office of Community Engagement also has a list of volunteer opportunities.

 Once You're Hired